SaphirDeFeu/Forgineer/README.md

 - A slightly different early game of burning molten metal.
 - Biome-specific gemstones capable of enhancing your character.
+- Resources allowing you to craft new mining tools to make the expeditions down in the mines faster

 ## ❤️Contributing